cedadev/jasmin-help-hugo-hinode/content/docs/interactive-computing/login-servers.md

 ### Recent changes

 - With the single login service, connect to `login.jasmin.ac.uk` instead of choosing a numbered login server.
 Your session will be assigned to one of the available numbered login servers on a load-sharing basis.
 Your command prompt will show which server you are using, but note that you cannot connect to a numbered server directly.
-- Some users may need to run `ssh-keygen -R login.jasmin.ac.uk` first to remove previous host key entries for that name from their `~/.ssh/authorized_keys`.
+- Some users may need to run `ssh-keygen -R login.jasmin.ac.uk` first to remove previous host key entries for that name from their `~/.ssh/known_hosts` file.
 - There is no longer any requirement for forward/reverse DNS lookup or any restriction by institutional domain.
 - You no longer need to register non-`*.ac.uk` domains with the JASMIN team.